How to Cite a Video Game

 Breaking Down the Core Components

 Let’s look at each piece of the video game citation puzzle.
-Finding this information can sometimes feel like a side quest, but it’s usually located on the game’s packaging, title screen, or in the digital storefront where you got the game.
+Finding this information can feel like a side quest, but it’s usually on the game’s packaging, title screen, or in the digital storefront.
+A complete video game citation requires the same careful attention as any other source.
+The same approach matters whenever you cite any source in an academic essay.

 Game Title and Developer

 Always use the complete and official game title, including any subtitles.
 It’s The Legend of Zelda: Tears of the Kingdom, not just Zelda.
 The developer is the studio that did the creative work, like FromSoftware or Insomniac Games.
 The publisher is the entity that brought the game to market, such as Nintendo or Sony.
 Sometimes, the developer and publisher are the same company.
 If they are different, you list both.
-You might wonder why the developer isn’t listed first, like an author.
 Style guides like MLA place the developer with the publisher because their roles can be deeply intertwined, and this approach avoids confusion.

 Quick Tip: For most modern games, a quick search online will clarify the exact developer and publisher if you can’t find it in the game itself.
 The publisher name is a crucial part of the citation.